gauntface/gaunt.dev/content/blog/2009/10/31/wheres-my-contacts-1-8-0.md

 ---
 title: "Wheres My Contacts 1.8.0"
-excerpt: "Where's My Contacts version 1.8.0 is out of the dev shop and onto the Android Market stability and new features aboard."
+description: "Where's My Contacts version 1.8.0 is out of the dev shop and onto the Android Market stability and new features aboard."
 mainImage: "/images/blog/2014/06/30/8412840664-f4e3f6c642-o.jpg"
 primaryColor: "#2da8a5"
 date: "2009-10-31T17:04:54-07:00"